 Best Induction Hobs with Extractor (UK 2022)

-If you’re trying to create a modern and minimalistic look in your kitchen, an induction hob with the extractor (like the ones listed below) will fit perfectly into that setup.
+If you’re trying to create a modern and minimalistic look in your kitchen, an induction hob with extractor (like the ones listed below) will fit perfectly into that type of setup.

 What to Look for in an Induction Hob with Built-In Extractor